antonk-liv/conservation_pipeline/README.md

 If [Anaconda](https://www.anaconda.com/products/distribution) is available on the system, the user can install all libraries via Anaconda Navigator under *Environments* or via Anaconda Prompt using a relevant installation command for a given module/library.

 ### **BLAST+**
-BLAST is used in the pipeline to find protein sequence mathces to each of the searched target proteins.
+BLAST is used in the pipeline to find protein sequence matches to each of the searched target proteins.
 It is required that the user has the standalone version of BLAST, [BLAST+](https://blast.ncbi.nlm.nih.gov/Blast.cgi?CMD=Web&PAGE_TYPE=BlastDocs&DOC_TYPE=Download) installed locally on their system (available from the [NIH website](https://blast.ncbi.nlm.nih.gov/Blast.cgi)) so that the BLAST step of the pipeline can run successfully.
 Once installed, BLAST+ should be accessed by the pipeline automatically.
 However, any issues related to BLAST can be fixed by placing all the files from the downloaded BLAST+ repository into the working directory.

 ## Inputs and Application
 All the inputs necessary for running the pipeline including the main Python script can be accessed via a [GitHub repository](https://github.com/antonk-liv/conservation_pipeline)